 The AI data annotation industry has moved well beyond basic image labeling.
 It’s a multi-billion dollar market with distinct role types, widening pay bands, and a genuine talent shortage at the expert level.
 For recruiters, that shortage represents an opportunity - one that rewards niche sourcing skills and access to deep talent networks.

 The playbook is straightforward.
-First, understand the six role types and their compensation ranges - a basic labeler search and a domain expert search are completely different recruiting problems.
+First, understand the six data annotation jobs and their compensation ranges - a basic labeler search and a domain expert search are completely different recruiting problems.
 Second, recognize where the global workforce concentrates for each tier of work.
-Third, build sourcing channels that reach professionals who don't self-identify as annotators but have exactly the expertise AI labs need.
+Third, build sourcing channels that reach professionals who don’t self-identify as annotators but have exactly the expertise AI labs need.

-Whether you're building an annotation team for an AI lab, placing domain experts into short-term labeling contracts, or staffing a new annotation vendor, the companies that figure out annotation recruiting early will own a talent market with limited competition and growing demand.
+Whether you’re building an annotation team for an AI lab, placing domain experts into short-term contracts, or staffing a new annotation vendor, the opportunity is real.
+Recruiters who figure out this market early will own a niche with limited competition and growing demand.